 The album that changed everything

-After leaving The Byrds near the end of 1968, Parsons recruited his former bandmate Chris Hillman to follow suit and join him on a new project, which infamously became The Flying Burrito Brothers.
-They added a bass player in Chris Etheridge, who had previously recorded with the ISB in their second wave, and “Sneaky” Pete Kleinow on pedal steel.
+After leaving The Byrds near the end of 1968, Gram recruited his former bandmate Chris Hillman to follow suit and join him on a new project, which infamously became The Flying Burrito Brothers.
+They added a bass player in Chris Etheridge, who had previously recorded with the ISB in Los Angeles, and “Sneaky” Pete Kleinow on pedal steel.
 Together they set off to create one of 1969’s most important records.

 The Gilded Palace of Sin arrived in February to massive critical acclaim, although the album generated little to no buzz on a commercial scale.
 Similar to The Velvet Underground’s iconic debut just two years prior, the Burritos’ first album hardly sold any copies, but the reaction it created among other musicians was monumental.
 Many artists cited the album as having a tremendous impact on them, including Bob Dylan, The Rolling Stones, the Eagles and many others.

-The draw of the band revolved around Parsons’ aura and the group’s unique musical arsenal.
+The draw of the band revolved heavily around Gram’s aura and the group’s unique musical arsenal.
 They played an elevated blend of country and rock that was unprecedented at the time, simultaneously identifying both with traditional country aesthetics and hippie moral code.
 The album took everything The Byrds did on Sweetheart of the Rodeo and amplified it times ten, advancing both the sophistication and the authenticity of the sound.
-Songs like the racing diss-track “Christine’s Tune” and the anti-war-hooligan anthem “My Uncle” express the free-spirited sentiments of ‘60s rock ‘n’ roll and fuse it with the honky-tonk medleys of the Bakersfield sound.
-Slower cuts like “Sin City” and “Wheels” embody the spirit of alienated cowboys and a morally decrepit society.
+Songs like the racing diss-track “Christine’s Tune” and the military draft-ditching anthem “My Uncle” express the free-spirited sentiments of ’60s rock ‘n’ roll and fuse it with the honky-tonk medleys of the Bakersfield sound.
+Slower cuts like “Sin City” and “Wheels” embody the spirit of alienated cowboys and a morally decrepit society – a testament to the drug-addled haze that ruled over Los Angeles and its Hollywood libertines.

 Ironically, this would prove to be the downfall of the Burritos’ second LP, Burrito Deluxe.
-By this point, Parsons had become disinterested in the band, mainly due to his partying habits and a toxic relationship with Keith Richards of The Rolling Stones.
-The two friends were extremely influential on each other, bonding over their love for music and a fondness for getting high.
+By this point, Gram had become disinterested in the band, or anything for that matter, much in thanks to his increasingly disastrous partying habits and an intimate albeit toxic relationship with Keith Richards of The Rolling Stones.
+The two friends would end up being extremely influential on each other, with Gram introducing Richards to the magic of country music and Richards reshaping Gram’s perception of fame and rock ‘n’ roll glamour.
+It’s easy to imagine their shared love for getting high played a major role in developing their friendship.
+In light of Gram’s continued laziness and reckless behavior, Hillman became fed up and fired him from the band.

-Burrito Deluxe was by no means a complete failure, as it still featured fun, rocking tunes like “Farther Along” and “If You Gotta Go,” as well as the first recorded version of “Wild Horses,” a song the Stones would popularize in the coming years.
-Looking back, Deluxe has many great moments, but at the time, with Parsons’ drug use and personal problems spiraling rapidly, the band never regained the edge that initially made them so bold.
+Burrito Deluxe was by no means a complete failure, and still features its fair share of highlights, including “Image of Me,” “Farther Along” and the first recorded version of “Wild Horses,” a song the Stones would popularize in the coming years.
+Looking back, Deluxe has a handful of great moments, but with Gram’s drug use spiraling rapidly and the group dynamic lacking any synergy, the band never regained the edge that initially made them so bold.
 When all was said and done, the Burritos still had a unique place in music history, quietly being one of the most influential bands of their time.

 ‘GP’, ‘Grievous Angel’and Emmylou Harris